pierrediedhiou/cybersecurity-journey/glossary.md

 VM, a Windows-based virtual machine developed by FireEye Mandiant containing a comprehensive collection of tools for reverse engineering, malware analysis, incident response and forensics
+- **Fragmentation Attack** — An evasion technique where an attacker breaks IP packets into smaller fragments to obscure malicious payloads and bypass signature-based detection in IDS systems
 ## G
 - **GPO** — Group Policy Objects, collection of settings applied to Organizational Units in Active Directory